-13For the principal, the expectation is with respect to the natural filtration generated by the process $\{N_s^I, F_s, \theta_s : dN_s = 1\}{s \in [0,t]} \cup \{\hat{\theta}s\}{s \in [0,t]}$ when taking her inspection decision, and with respect to the natural filtration generated by $\{\hat{\theta}s, N_s^I, F{s-}, \theta_s : dN_s = 1\}{s \in [0,t]}$ for the fine.
-For the agent, the expectation is with respect to the natural filtration generated by the process $\{\eta_s, \theta_s, \hat{\theta}s, N_s^I, F_s\}{s \in [0,t]}$ for his effort choice, and with respect to the natural filtration generated by players' behavior may be non-measurable.
-We do not impose restrictions on strategies that rule out non-measurable behavior.
+The expectation is with respect to the process $\{\theta_s\}{s\in[0,\infty)}$ and the randomization device π , and it is conditional on the information that is available to the principal and the agent, respectively.13 In continuous-time games with observable actions and stochastic environments, players' behavior may be nonmeasurable.
+We do not impose restrictions on strategies that rule out nonmeasurable behavior.
 Instead, our equilibrium definition below requires that strategies lead to measurable actions on path.
-Histories away from the equilibrium path may lead to non-measurability.
+Histories away from the equilibrium path may lead to nonmeasurability.
 Payoffs at such histories can be assigned freely within the feasible bounds.
 In our game, the lower bounds on payoffs can be reached by either player unilaterally through exit or by imposing the maximal fine.
-Therefore, potential non-measurabilities off path and the assigned payoffs cannot be used as a threat to enlarge the equilibrium set (see also the discussion of this approach in Kamada and Rao, 2023).
+Therefore, potential nonmeasurabilities off path and the assigned payoffs cannot be used as a threat to enlarge the equilibrium set (see also the discussion of this approach in Kamada and Rao (2023)).

-We define a strategy profile, together with processes $\{K_t, U_t\}{t\geq 0}$, to be a perfect Bayesian equilibrium if the following hold.
+We define a strategy profile, together with processes $\{K_t, U_t\}{t>0}$, to be a perfect Bayesian equilibrium if the following statements hold.

-- 1. The strategies of the principal and the agent are sequentially rational. - 2.
-Along the equilibrium path, K_t and U_t are equal to the conditional expectations given above.
-Away from the equilibrium path, K_t and U_t are equal to the conditional expectations whenever these are well-defined. - 3.
-At all histories and all times $K_t \in [0, \overline{K}]$ and $U_t \in [-B, 0]$.
+- The strategies of the principal and the agent are sequentially rational. - Along the equilibrium path, K_t and U_t are equal to the conditional expectations given above.
+Away from the equilibrium path, K_t and U_t are equal to the conditional expectations whenever these are well defined. - At all histories and all times, $K_t \in [0, \bar{K}]$ and $U_t \in [-B, 0]$.

 We say that the agent's strategy is truthful if $\hat{\theta}t = \theta_t$ at all histories along the equilibrium path.
 Further, we call the agent's strategy maximally compliant if $\eta_t = 1$ at all histories along the equilibrium path.
 Note that with full effort by the agent, the probability of compliance at any given time is maximized.
 We refer to an equilibrium as truthful or maximally compliant if the agent's strategy in this equilibrium has the respective property.
-Henceforth, we restrict attention to such equilibria (see discussion in Section 6).
+Henceforth, we restrict attention to such equilibria (see the discussion in Section 6).